camocf/i2c_int/README.md

 ### Project Inclusion
 To include this library in your project:
--Link the libi2c_int.a static library to your project -Include the header file located at i2c_int/include
+- Link the libi2c_int.a static library to your project
+- Include the header file located at i2c_int/include

 ### Example
 ![Image](Example.png)